 The primary reasons to put several segments together as one course are as follows:

-- From the perspective of a licensee: The licensee can receive credit for segments completed, even if the segment(s) do not meet the Board's minimum course length requirements.
+From the perspective of a licensee: The licensee can receive credit for segments completed, even if the segment(s) do not meet the Board's minimum course length requirements.

 To create a Modular course on CE Broker: